soniah/blog/content/posts/2006-06-19-sharing-application-data-on-a-dual-boot-laptop.md

 <pre>resize_reiserfs /dev/hda6
 </pre>

-  * check and mount the shrunk partition before creating the new partition and filesystem, in case you&#8217;ve made a mistake
+  * check and mount the shrunk partition before creating the new partition and filesystem, in case you've made a mistake

 <pre>reiserfsck /dev/hda6
  mount /dev/hda6